This post may contain affiliate links. Please see my disclosure policy for details.

 1. Research your stops

-This is important to make sure you know what metro stations are close to the attractions you’re visiting.
+This is important to make sure you know what Moscow metro stations are close to the attractions you’re visiting.

 Another trick I use is to screenshot them on my smartphone when I have wifi and then I don’t need to rely on a good signal to know where I’m going.
 This will be particularly helpful as you’ll be underground.

-This is especially important in Russia as the Metro will not have tourist friendly English signage on their trains, stops or subway signs, whatsoever even for the Red Square.
+It’s especially important in Russia as the Metro will not have tourist-friendly English signage on their trains, stops or subway signs, whatsoever.

 Tip: Note down the Alphabetic and Cyrillic if possible!

 2. Get a Moscow Metro Map

 Seems obvious, but this is a really integral part to knowing exactly where you’re going when navigating the metro.